 All previous challenges are ongoing and still open to submissions.

-Email if you are a student organization interested in commission a challenge.
+Email firstname.lastname@example.org if you are a student organization interested in commissioning a challenge.

 CHALLENGE #1 - A MONUMENT TO THE FUTURE

 Monuments often commemorate people, places, or events of the past.
 But what if we could monumentalize not just public memory, but also public imagination?
 Whether it’s a future to anticipate, a future to avoid, or a future to aim for, what does a monument to the future look like?